 Place the lid on the pot and lock in place.
 Turn the steam release knob to the Sealing position.

-Press the Pressure Cook/Manual button (or dial) and use the + or - button (or dial) to choose 17 minutes.
+Press the Pressure Cook/Manual button (or dial) and use the + or - button (or dial) to choose 17 minutes, and High pressure.

 When the cooking cycle has ended, let the pot sit undisturbed for 10 minutes (10 minute Natural Release).
 Then turn the steam release knob to the Venting position to release the remainder of the steam/pressure.